Use the provided printables to make this festive DIY Thanksgiving sign – welcome your guest in style or use it for pretty mantel decor.

 “Small Cheer and Great Welcome Make a Merry Feast.”
 Isn’t that just spot on?
 It’s from The Comedy of Errors and, to me that perfectly sums up my favorite holiday.

-So I got to work and designed the background and text and then applied it to some scrap lumber to create a cool DIY Thanksgiving sign!
-Here’s what I did.
+So I got to work and designed the background and text and then applied it to some scrap lumber to create a cool sign!
+Here’s what I did to make this Thanksgiving craft.

 Merry Feast Thanksgiving Sign